Putting Hurricanes on the Calendar

 Consider the storm you looked at in Lab A and visit this page with Monthly Hurricane Data for the Atlantic Basin from HURDAT2.
 Where does your storm fit within the data?
 How typical was it for the time of year based on the data?

 Count the Storms

-1: What would you recommend as the official starting and stopping dates for hurricane season?
+1: What would you recommend as the official starting and stopping dates for hurricane season in the Atlantic basin?
 Describe your reasoning.
 How would you respond to someone who thought that all year long should be considered hurricane season?

 2: Looking at the 10-Day Points of Origin maps, describe some patterns you notice in where the storms begin from the May through November.
 Describe what you think might be responsible for these changes.